elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 </figcaption>
 </figure>

 On the lock screen, you'll now see a gear menu next to the password field that gives you the option of Classic or Secure sessions.
-If you select the Secure session, elementary OS will use Wayland, a modern and secure method for apps to draw themselves and accept your input.
+If you select the Secure Session, elementary OS will use Wayland, a modern and secure method for apps to draw themselves and accept your input.
 In the Secure Session, apps will be more restricted and will require your consent for system features.
 When an app wants to listen in the background for your keystrokes, take a screenshot, record the screen, or even pick up the color from a single pixel, you will be asked first to make sure that it's okay.
 The Secure Session also comes with other modern features like support for Mixed DPI modes—A hotly requested feature for folks using a HiDPI notebook or tablet with a LoDPI external display—and improved support for multi-touch gestures on touch screens and tablets.
 You might also experience improved performance and smoothness, especially on low-powered hardware.

 <aside markdown="1">
->OS 8 will use the Classic session by default and apps will work and behave as they always have
+>OS 8 will use the Classic Session by default and apps will work and behave as they always have
 </aside>

 Portals are the standardized system interfaces that apps use to access features in a way that respects your privacy and requires your explicit consent.
 Four new Portals are now supported in OS 8: Color Picker, Screenshot, Screencast, and Wallpaper.
 These Portals are essential for enabling modern apps to work in the Secure Session when they don't have direct access to the pixels on your display.
-Since some apps haven't yet made use of the Portals required to operate under the Secure Session, OS 8 will continue to use the Classic session by default and apps will work and behave as they always have there, with the same level of system access you're used to from OS 7 and before.
+Since some apps haven't yet made use of the Portals required to operate under the Secure Session, OS 8 will continue to use the Classic Session by default.
+Apps will work and behave as they always have there, with the same level of system access you're used to from OS 7 and before.
 If you rely on certain accessibility features, you may find that those are not yet available under the new Secure Session as well.
 However, we highly encourage you to give the Secure Session a try and you might be surprised to find that the apps and features you use are already compatible.

 <figure markdown="1">
 ![Application Settings](/images/{{ page.slug }}/settings-applications.png)